Hello ChessMood family, hello champions and future champions!

-Under this post, we invite you to post your best games that you will play in May.
+Under this post, we invite you to post the best games that you will play this month.

 Good luck with your games and keep the Right Mood!

 You can write, for example,

 "Hey guys, my name is Bob, I'm from the USA, my rating is 2000 I'm looking for a sparring partner."